shashwatx/shashwatx.github.io/_posts/2015-12-20-tandoori_eng2.markdown

 eyecatcher: /images/tandoori2.jpg
 ---

-Tandoori chicken with easily available spices - you have no excuse not to make it now!
+Tandoori chicken with easily available spices - you have no excuse not to make it now, Marta !

 * **Ingredients**